Once you've established replication, you still need to ensure the applications that use this database can always find a healthy replica.

 proxy ~ $ sudoedit /etc/haproxy/haproxy.cfg

-And update the stats socket
+And update the stats socket to enable admin access.

 /etc/haproxy/haproxy.cfg......some content not shown group haproxy daemon # turn on stats unix socket stats socket /var/lib/haproxy/stats mode 777 level admin listen MySQL 0.0.0.0:3306 timeout connect 10s timeout client 1m ......some content not shown